 The soft and delicate blackberry mostly grows on trailing vines and thorny bushes.
 Blackberries usually grow as drupelets (a cluster of fruits), quite like a bunch of grapes.
 The seeds inside the drupelets possess high nutritional value.
 Minerals, vitamins, dietary fibers and antioxidants are just some of the nutrients in blackberries.
 The anthocyanins offer the glossy and dark coloration to blackberries.
-The powerful phytonutrient also protects your baby from diseases like dementia and Alzheimer’s disease.
+The powerful phytochemicals in blackberries also protect your baby from diseases like dementia and Alzheimer’s disease (1).

 When Can My Baby Eat Blackberries?

-As soon as your baby begins to wean and have solid food, you can gradually introduce blackberries in her daily diet.
-Usually, the best time to include blackberry in your child’s diet is when she’s around four to six months.
+As soon as your baby begins to wean and have solid food, you can gradually introduce blackberries into their daily diet.
+Usually, the best time to include blackberry in your child’s diet is when she’s around four to six months old.
 At that age, you can start including solid foods and pureed berries.
-Remember that you need to blend it well, so that your baby can swallow it easily.
+Remember that you need to blend it well and strain, so that your baby can swallow it easily.

 Goodness of Blackberries For Babies: